|• Secrecy helps freaks

 doing research.
 Rather, they receive emotional pleasure from food, sex,

 babies, and status.
-Therefore, if you want to attract a monkey, don't offer
+Therefore, if you want to attract a monkey, don't

 it information or a job opportunity in a research laboratory.
 Instead,